ECONOMY & WORK

 At the peak of his career, Jones reportedly made over $7 million in one season of "Two and a Half Men"

-The kid who reigned as the highest-paid child actor in Hollywood, disappeared back in 2012 to be never seen again.
+The kid who reigned as the highest-paid child actor in Hollywood, disappeared back in 2012 to never be seen again.
 Angus T. Jones, who played Jake Harper in the hit CBS sitcom "Two-and-a-Hald Men" earned over $300,000 per episode at the peak of his career.
 He made his acting debut at the age of five and starred in a whopping 226 episodes of the show, before quitting acting altogether.
 While for years it was believed he chose education over acting, the star recently opened up about the true reason he quit.

 Actors Charlie Sheen, Angus T. Jones and Jon Cryer attend An Evening with Two and a Half Men event | Getty Images | Photo by Jason LaVeris